Miriam Ezagui

-Miriam Malnik-Ezagui (born 1986) is an American nurse and TikToker known for making videos about her life and experiences as an Orthodox Jew living in Flatbush, Brooklyn, New York.
+Miriam Malnik-Ezagui (born 1986) is an American nurse and TikToker known for making videos about her life and experiences as an Orthodox Jew living in New York City.
 Malnik-Ezagui is the granddaughter of Holocaust survivor Lilly Appelbaum Malnik.

 Early life and family

-Miriam Malnik grew up in Maryland, in a traditional Jewish family; at age 9 her family became Orthodox through Chabad.
+Miriam Malnik grew up in Maryland, in a traditional Jewish family; at age nine her family became Orthodox through Chabad.

 Ezagui is the granddaughter of Lilly Appelbaum Malnik, a Belgian Holocaust survivor who was imprisoned at Auschwitz concentration camp for fourteen months.
 Her grandmother, who met the German Nazi doctor Josef Mengele three times while imprisoned, was liberated from the camp when she was sixteen years old by the British Army in 1945.
 Ezagui's grandfather, Abraham Malnik, was a Holocaust survivor from Lithuania who was sent to Kovno Ghetto, a Jewish ghetto, and was later imprisoned at Dachau concentration camp, Flossenbürg concentration camp, Leitmeritz concentration camp, and the Theresienstadt Ghetto.
 Ezagui's grandaunt, granduncle, great-grandmother, great-granduncle, and great-grandaunt were killed during the Holocaust.